 There are 7 areas of learning and development that must shape our educational provision, these areas are all important and interconnected.
 The first three are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn.
 These three areas are called the Prime Areas.
 These are followed with four Specific Areas, through which the prime areas are strengthened and applied.

-We assess the 7 areas of learning and share this with parents through our online learning journey: Tapestry.
+We assess the areas of learning at the following times: A Baseline when a child settles with us, a Two Year Check and at the end of each term.
+We share these with parents through our app called Parent Portal.
 This information is shared with comments and/or photographs and videos.

 These areas are used to plan your child’s learning and activities.
-Our staff ensure these activities are targeted to your child’s individual interests, needs and stage of ability.
+Our staff ensure these activities are targeted to your child’s individual interests, needs and stage of ability and these shape Our Curriculum alongside our unique environment, skilled staff and activities on offer..
 There are also many resources available for children to choose themselves and develop their independence.

 Further information can also be found by downloading: The parents guide to the EYFS